Learning for Life

-Most of the class have learning needs related to communication, social interaction and self-help skills; and several of the class have a diagnosis of Autistic Spectrum Condition.
-The students in Group 2 have a great sense of humour, and have a range of interests both in and out of the Academy, which include art, modes of transport, space travel, football, pets, extreme weather, swimming and music.
+Most of the class have learning needs related to communication, social interaction and self-help skills; and several of the class have a diagnosis of ASD.
+The students in Group 2 have a great sense of humour, and have a range of interests both in and out of the Academy, which include karate, playing on the computer and games consoles, dancing, singing, going on holiday and football.

 The students access the curriculum in standard teaching rooms as well as specialist teaching rooms such as the Art room, Science laboratory, Food Technology room and ICT suite.
-Many students access off-site facilities, which have included Social Mobility, Flora Lands Far, Beeston College and work experience in a care home in the last year.
-All of the students follow accredited courses in English, Maths, Science, ICT and PSD.
-This year we have introduced a Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.
-In addition they make choices from a range of vocational options, leisure activities and ½ a day work placement with various staff within the Academy.
+Many students access off-site facilities, which include Travel Training, Flora Lands Farm and work experience in a care home.
+All of the students follow accredited courses in English, Maths, Science, Computing and PSD.
+They also access a Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.

 We work closely with a range of other professionals in Group 2, and the professionals in question depend upon the individual needs of the student.
 Communication between home and the Academy is especially important.
-Students’ planners are checked each morning and parents are encouraged to communicate with the class staff through the planner or by telephone contact.
+Where necessary and appropriate, parents are emailed on a daily basis to help offer support to the student both at home and at school in terms of their behaviour and to help access all areas of the curriculum.
+Students’ planners are checked each morning and parents are encouraged to communicate with the class staff through the planner or via telephone.

 For those students who make excellent progress they can transition from 14-19 Group 2 into 14-19 Group 1.
 Others may choose to move on to a local college or to complete an internship through Project SEARCH.